junxit/us-congress-bills-115/derived/amendments.md

 ### 42 U.S.C. § 1396a

-> by striking “are not described in or enrolled under” and inserting “are not described in and are not enrolled under”; and
+> in item (bb), by striking “are not described in or enrolled under” and inserting “are not described in and are not enrolled under”;

 | | |
 |---|---|